Momentum dependent flow correlations in deformed nuclei at collision energies available at the BNL Relativistic Heavy Ion Collider: Momentum dependent flow correlation : Factorization-breaking coefficients

 \section{Momentum dependent flow correlation : Factorization-breaking coefficients}

 The azimuthal anisotropy in the distribution of hadrons emitted in a heavy-ion collision is described by the Fourier expansion,

-where $V_n(p)$ is the flow vector for the $n^{th}$ order harmonic flow, which depends on the particle transverse momentum $p$ and is calculated in the mid-rapidity region.
-The flow vector is further written as $V_n(p)$ = $v_n(p)e^{i n \Psi_n (p)}$, where $v_n(p)$ and $\Psi_n (p)$ are the corresponding momentum dependent flow magnitude and flow angle (or event-plane angle) respectively.
+where $V_n(p)$ is the flow vector for the $n^{th}$ order harmonic flow, which depends on the particle transverse momentum $p$ ( usually denoted by $p_t$ or $p_T$ ) and is calculated in the mid-rapidity region.
+The flow vector is further written as $V_n(p)$ = $v_n(p)e^{i n \Psi_n (p)}$, where $v_n(p)$ and $\Psi_n (p)$ are the corresponding momentum dependent flow magnitude and flow angle respectively.
 The global or the momentum averaged harmonic flow vector in an event is calculated by integrating the momentum dependent flow $V_n(p)$ over the whole momentum range with respect to the momentum distribution (Eq. \ref{ptdist}) as

 where the denominator represents the total charged particle multiplicity $N$.
-The average of the flow harmonics over a sample of events in a given centrality bin is calculated through the two-particle cumulant method,
+The average of the flow harmonics over a sample of events in a given centrality bin is calculated through the two-particle cumulant method as

 where $\langle \dots \rangle$ denotes the event-average.
 For the momentum-dependent flow the above equation takes the form